Mojtaba Mirzadeh

-History
+Biography

 Mojtaba Mirzadeh was born on 18 March 1946 in the city of Ilam.
+He grew up in a poor family.

 At the age of 9 he moved to Kermanshah, Iran with his family.
 He later moved to Tehran.
-Mojtaba grew up in a poor family.

 He would make sounds from pans and pots in the kitchen when he was child.
 He then started to learn Santur, but quit shortly after learning it.

 When he was fourteen, his father offered to buy him a violin.

 Death

 Mojtaba died from a heart attack on Sunday, 17 July 2005, aged 59.